Employee health and fitness matter to every business.

-Writing for Forbes, William Arruda notes that “snacking accounts for half of all eating in the U.S.” Obviously, a lot of that snacking will take place at work, where too often the options on hand are processed foods and beverages coming from vending machines.
-Arruda notes that there are companies that will put together and deliver boxes of healthy snacks.
-You can also experiment with bringing in fresh or dried fruit, vegetables, and nuts for the break room.
+A lot of snacking takes place at work, where too often the options are processed foods and beverages from vending machines.
+Experiment with bringing in fresh or dried fruit, vegetables, cheese sticks, and nuts for the break room.

-Healthy workplace snacks make employees feel better and look appetizing too!Consider surveying employees about their preferences, put the food in a visible, accessible place (maybe en route to the vending machines?), and check in with employees to gauge and engage their interest.
-Ask them to track how they feel — in terms of mood and alertness — when they have fruit and nuts instead of their regular candy bar in the afternoon.
+Take the time to survey employees about their preferences, put the food in a visible, accessible place, and check in to gauge ongoing interest.
+Ask people to track how they feel — in terms of mood and alertness — when they have delicious alternatives that don’t end in a sugar crash.

 Many will notice a real, positive difference, and calling it out will make it concrete in their minds.
-Changing eating habits is tough, but gets easier when employees realize they’re choosing between paying for candy that dulls their brain or enjoying a free banana and almonds that leave them with energy to spare.
+Changing eating habits is tough but gets easier when employees realize they’re choosing between paying for candy or enjoying bananas and almonds that leave them with energy to spare.

 2. Get Employees Up and Moving